chips-blockchain/bet/docs/HowToPangea.md

 ### 4. Setup GUI

-GUI is a separate project under the CHIPS blockchain repository.
-It does not require a backend setup aka player node for it.
-GUI only needs its repo cloned, dependencies installed and project run.
-You can have the GUI running locally on your computer.
-It will be the easiest for you to have it locally.
+GUI is graphical user interface which players use to interact with the game.

-There is also a deployed version of GUI at http://dev.chips.cash.
+You can either run the GUI locally or access it at http://dev.chips.cash.

 **Local GUI setup**